 The 4:30am Wake-Up Call

-The weight of knowing that one missed EDI order, one compliance violation, one cash flow miscalculation could bring it all down.
+I didn’t sleep more than four hours a night for about five months.
+Learning processes manually for the first time while simultaneously writing code to automate the second half of our business.
+The weight of knowing that one missed email, one compliance violation, one cash flow miscalculation could bring it all down.

 Twenty Hats, One Chain